 “Given the curvature of the central stair and interior walls, Victorian ash was selected as it is in general, a more dimensionally stable species and therefore was more likely to provide a successful and enduring finish to meet the architectural intent”

 ASH were asked to provide samples to match the desired look and performance but to also assist with connecting a team of varying manufacturers from within their supply chain to Kane Constructions.
 The idea was to result in a seamless look using varying trades.
 This is often a hard task to complete but the result in this case is a stunning project of consistency, meeting required Green Star ratings and desirability.

 Australian Oak engineered flooring was an excellent choice for a high traffic area like this one, because it is coated with a hard wearing LED cured oil that will last even in high traffic conditions.
 As well as having the most cost effective maintenance offering available when time comes to re-coat in the future.
 Not only that, but HASSELL were able to get the exact floor they wanted by ordering through the 5 step process;

-- Step 4: Colour (the ‘natural’ coating colour was then used throughout the rest of the joinery materials)
+Step 4: Colour (the ‘pure’ coating colour was then used throughout the rest of the joinery materials)